Megasolid Idiom — Build a Rich Text Editor in Python

 super(TextEdit, self).insertFromMimeData(source)

-The two handlers canInsertFromMimeData and insertFromMimeData are Qt's methods for accepting mime data (e.g. images, or other objects) dropped onto your editor.
-The both receive a signal parameter source which receives a QMimeData object.
+The two handlers canInsertFromMimeData and insertFromMimeData are Qt's methods for accepting MIME data (e.g. images or other objects) dropped onto your editor.
+They both receive a signal parameter source which is a QMimeData object.
 Similar mechanisms are used for other widget types.

 • canInsertFromMimeData is a check which confirms whether a particular type can be accepted by the widget.
 This method should return True if you can accept the data being provided.
 If this method returns True the window manager will usually show an accept-drop indicator, e.g. an icon with a plus-sign or a drop animation.
 If you return False a cannot-drop indicator will be shown.

-• insertFromMimeData handles the actual adding of the mime content to the document.
-Here we handle two cases, one where we are adding from an image directly (try dragging an image from a browser window) and one where drop an URL/file (try dragging a file into the window).
+• insertFromMimeData handles the actual adding of the MIME content to the document.
+Here we handle two cases: one where we are adding from an image directly (try dragging an image from a browser window) and one where we drop a URL/file (try dragging a file into the window).

 You can use these methods to support other types, e.g. drag-dropping text into your window.
 You need to add the new type to both the `canInsertFromMimeData` and `insertFromMimeData` handlers.